• g2 badge

 • Product reviews

-Danny Packs, a social media influencer who reviews backpacks, made this video reviewing Black Ember’s new product, the Shadow:
+Danny Packs, a social media influencer who reviews backpacks, made a video reviewing Black Ember's new product, the Shadow.
+You can find it on their YouTube channel.

 15. Customer reviews